 Within the Target properties, configure two common properties, and they are:

-• Target Load Type: If the target table has indexes, use the Normal-type otherwise, Bulk type.
+- Target Load Type: If the target table has indexes, use the Normal type otherwise, Bulk type.
 The bulk type inserts the data faster than Normal, but it does not support indexed tables.

-• Truncate target table option: It truncates the data from the destination table.
+- Truncate target table option: It truncates the data from the destination table.
 It helps us to insert fresh data for every successful run.

 Once you completed creating the session task, we have to Verify the task before using it.
-For this, navigate to Tasks Menu and select the Validate option.
+For this, navigate to the Tasks Menu and select the Validate option.

 From the below image, see our Reusable session in Informatica is a valid one.